DISUKO

 Outcome

-DISUKO is the clearest example in the file of what full executive culinary direction looks like: concept, identity, kitchen and creative assets built together from a blank canvas.
+The project became the clearest example in the portfolio of full executive culinary direction: concept, identity, kitchen, menu, serviceware language, documentation and launch systems built together from a blank canvas.
 Nothing inherited.
 Nothing retrofitted.

 Press